brooklynrail/brooklynrail-platform/content/events/2023/07/surreal-spaces-the-life-and-art-of-leonora-carrington.md

 ---
 title: "Surreal Spaces: The Life and Art of Leonora Carrington"
-deck: Featuring Joanna Moorhead and Ann McCoy
+deck: Featuring Joanna Moorhead and Ann McCoy, with Amanda Deutch
 summary: Journalist and author Joanna Moorhead joins Rail Editor-at-Large Ann McCoy for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Amanda Deutch.
 people:
   - person: joanna-moorhead
   - person: ann-mccoy
+poets:
+  - person: amanda-deutch
 date: 2023-08-10T13:00:00-0500
 end_date: 2023-08-10T14:30:00-0500
 series: 873